ralphtheninja/vulkan-objects/readme.md

 # vulkan-objects

-> Breif summary of vulkan objects and how they relate.
+> Brief summary of vulkan objects and how they relate.
 The order roughly corresponds to the order of creation.
 The summary is based on the [Vulkan Tutorial](https://vulkan-tutorial.com/).

 ## Table of Contents